ryanallen/words-of-my-perfect-teacher/README.md

 *rdo rje spun*, students of the same teacher, or with whom one has received [Vajrayāna](#vajrayāna) teachings.
 See [spiritual companions](#spiritual-companions).

 ## Vajra master
-*rdo rje slob spon*, Skt. *vajracarya*, "the spiritual master who introduces one to a mandala of the [Secret Mantrayāna](#secret-mantrayāna) and gives the liberating instructions."
+*rdo rje slob spon*, Skt. *vajrācārya*, "the spiritual master who introduces one to a mandala of the [Secret Mantrayāna](#secret-mantrayāna) and gives the liberating instructions."
 DICT.

 ## Vajra of Joy
 *dgyes pa rdo rje*, a name of [Garab Dorje](#garab-dorje).